 We have an explicit commitment to a place in learning or training for every 16 to 19 year old who is not currently in employment, education or training.

-Since the SNP came to office around 200,000 young people have had the opportunity to undertake a Modern Apprenticeship - earning a wage, gaining new skills and recognised qualifications.
+Since the SNP came to office over 220,000 young people have had the opportunity to undertake a Modern Apprenticeship - earning a wage, gaining new skills and recognised qualifications.
 And by 2020, a further 30,000 opportunities will be available every year.